 mthree supports employers to diversify talent pipelines and address their unique workforce challenges through a 'Hire Train Deploy' model.
 We train Alumni in the latest skills that businesses need, so entry-level talent is ready to hit the ground running from day one in post at one of our client organisations.
 Our Alumni population of emerging talent are 42% female and 51% ethnic minorities.

-For more practical advice on how to build the workforce of the future, check out our resources hub which covers topics like inclusive hiring and the Hire Train Deploy model.
+For more on how to build the workforce of the future, discover our hire train deploy model.